 Trigger finger splints may be worn during the day and at night as well as being used after the finger has been injected to allow the finger to rest and the injection to be fully effective.

-An Oval-8 Trigger Finger Splint helps reduce triggering by limiting finger flexion.
+A Trigger Finger Splint helps reduce triggering by limiting finger flexion.

 By limiting finger motion, the tendon is less likely to get caught in the pulley and it has the chance to rest and heal.

-Oval-8 splints can be worn during the day and at night.
+Splints can be worn during the day and at night.
 They are ideal to use after the finger has been injected with an anti-inflammatory medication.
 The splint allows the finger to rest and the injection to be fully effective.

 Because a precise fit is required to assure optimal treatment results, a trigger finger splint is best sized by a healthcare provider or medical equipment specialist.

-How To Size a Trigger Finger Splint or Trigger Finger Brace With A Jewelers Ring Sizer:
+How To Size a Trigger Finger Splint or Trigger Finger Brace With A Jewelers Ring Sizer

 Oval-8 splint sizes are close to, but not a perfect match for, jewelry ring sizes.
 The difference between the full circle of a jeweler’s gauge compared to the half circle design of the Oval-8 band, can mean the difference of a half or full size.